girikgarg8/React/Chapter-4 Talk is Cheap, show me the Code/Chapter_4_Class_Notes.md

 Passing the props means passing some data or a value to a component.

+**Important point:If I pass in the properties to a component like <Card name="girik" age=46 city="Delhi", React will combine or bundle them into a single object called props, which is received inside the React functional component, something like const Card=(props)=>{console.log(props)}**

 One was of using props is to access the props like props.name, props.age etc. (The variable props is passed as argument to the functional component)

 Another way of using props is to destructure the object on the fly, which is similar to destructing an object in Javascript.